Accessible Tours in Riga & Latvia

 Relief in sight

-The site wheelchaurtravel.org is an excellent source for persons with disabilities travelling to Riga.
-Also, scroll down for detailed up-to-date information.
-I am constantly updating the list of accessible venues.
+The site wheelchairtravel.org is an excellent source for accessible travel to Riga.
+Also, scroll down for up-to-date information.

 Red carpet service